A look at COVID-19 vaccinations in Canada on Friday, Feb. 12, 2021

 New Brunswick is reporting 1,366 new vaccinations administered over the past seven days for a total of 18,643 doses given.
 The province has administered doses at a rate of 23.90 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 25,850 doses delivered so far.
 The province has received enough of the vaccine to give 3.3 per cent of its population a single dose.
 The province has used 72.12 per cent of its available vaccine supply.

-Manitoba is reporting 702 new vaccinations administered for a total of 51,256 doses given.
-The province has administered doses at a rate of 37.223 per 1,000.
-There were zero new vaccines delivered to Manitoba for a total of 66,090 doses delivered so far.
-The province has received enough of the vaccine to give 4.8 per cent of its population a single dose.
-The province has used 77.55 per cent of its available vaccine supply.
+Manitoba is reporting 1,408 new vaccinations administered for a total of 52,664 doses given.
+The province has administered doses at a rate of 38.245 per 1,000.
+There were 3,510 new vaccines delivered to Manitoba for a total of 69,600 doses delivered so far.
+The province has received enough of the vaccine to give 5.1 per cent of its population a single dose.
+The province has used 75.67 per cent of its available vaccine supply.

-British Columbia is reporting 2,090 new vaccinations administered for a total of 159,887 doses given.
-The province has administered doses at a rate of 31.157 per 1,000.
-There were 13,600 new vaccines delivered to British Columbia for a total of 186,550 doses delivered so far.
+British Columbia is reporting 3,095 new vaccinations administered for a total of 162,982 doses given.
+The province has administered doses at a rate of 31.761 per 1,000.
+There were zero new vaccines delivered to British Columbia for a total of 186,550 doses delivered so far.
 The province has received enough of the vaccine to give 3.6 per cent of its population a single dose.
-The province has used 85.71 per cent of its available vaccine supply.
+The province has used 87.37 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 13,132 doses given.
 The territory has administered doses at a rate of 291.053 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 32 per cent of its population a single dose.
 The territory has used 91.19 per cent of its available vaccine supply.